What Is the Optimal Temperature Range for a Compressed Air System?

-How does ambient temperature affect the performance of your air compressor?
-Temperature plays a bigger role in air compressor performance than you might think.
+Before you buy air compressor system, you should know that temperature plays a bigger role in air compressor performance than you might think.

 Air compressors are often subject to temperature extremes, especially if they are installed outdoors or in a warehouse without temperature controls.
 Large swings in temperature can lead to air compressor overheating in the summer or freezing in the winter.
-Understanding the optimal operating temperature for your compressed air system will help you avoid heat- or cold-related damage to your air compressor and extend the life of your system.
+Understanding the optimal operating temperature for your compressed air system will help you avoid heat- or cold-related damage to your air compressor, ease the compressed air system maintenance, and extend the life of your system.

 Air Compressor Operating Temperature Range